Local News

 Berkley represented the First Congressional District for more than a decade, from 1998 to 2012, when she ran unsuccessfully for U.S. Senate.
 Most recently, she was senior vice president at the Touro University medical school in Henderson.

 Seaman served a single term in the Nevada Assembly from 2014 to 2016, when she ran unsuccessfully for state Senate.
-She was appointed to the Las Vegas City Council in 2019, and elected to a full term in 2021.
+She won a seat on the Las Vegas City Council in a special election in 2019, and was elected to a full term in 2021.

 Seaman has been an advocate for settling litigation related to the defunct Badlands golf course, which has seen the city repeatedly lose court battles over development on the site.
 Judgments have run into the millions thus far.